7 Powerful Strategies to Unlock Self-Acceptance: A Neuroscience-Based Approach

 Insular Cortex: The Self-Awareness Gateway

-I often see clients whose insula has been dysregulated by years of self-monitoring.
+I often see individuals whose insula has been dysregulated by years of self-monitoring.
 They’ve developed exquisite sensitivity to their own flaws and failures while remaining blind to their strengths and progress.
 The neural pathway from self-awareness to self-judgment has become so automatic that any moment of introspection triggers criticism.

 The Neurochemistry of Self-Compassion